ktinh02/PhanLeKimTinh2102058/README.md

 3. Each folder contains:
    - **Code files**: The Python scripts for the homework.
    - **README.md**: Instructions and explanations for that specific homework.

-## Contact
-For any issues or questions, please contact me at phanlekimtinh@gmail.com.